The Chart for Livent Corporation (LTHM) Is Flashing Mixed Signals

 LTHM’s Market Performance

-LTHM stocks went down by -3.76% for the week, with a monthly drop of -12.11% and a quarterly performance of -7.44%, while its annual performance rate touched 223.33%.
-The volatility ratio for the week stands at 8.72% while the volatility levels for the past 30 days are set at 7.98% for Livent Corporation.
-The simple moving average for the period of the last 20 days is -4.68% for LTHM stocks with a simple moving average of 28.82% for the last 200 days.
+LTHM stocks went up by 2.34% for the week, with a monthly jump of 2.52% and a quarterly performance of -7.32%, while its annual performance rate touched 279.57%.
+The volatility ratio for the week stands at 8.54% while the volatility levels for the past 30 days are set at 7.67% for Livent Corporation.
+The simple moving average for the period of the last 20 days is -0.95% for LTHM stocks with a simple moving average of 31.49% for the last 200 days.

 Analysts’ Opinion of LTHM